Musical notation: Korea

-Jeongganbo is a unique traditional musical notation system created during the time of Sejong the Great that was the first East Asian system to represent rhythm, pitch, and time.
+Jeongganbo is a traditional musical notation system created during the time of Sejong the Great.
+It was the first East Asian system to represent rhythm, pitch, and time.
 Among various kinds of Korean traditional music, Jeong-gan-bo targets a particular genre, Jeong-ak (정악, 正樂).

-Jeong-gan-bo tells the pitch by writing the pitch's name down in a box called 'jeong-gan' (this is where the name comes from).
-One jeong-gan is one beat each, and it can be split into two, three or more to hold half beats and quarter beats, and more.
-This makes it easy for the reader to figure out the beat.
+Jeong-gan-bo specifies the pitch by writing the note's name down in a box called jeong-gan.
+One jeong-gan is one beat each, and it can be split into two, three or more to hold half beats, quarter beats, and more.

 Also, there are many markings indicating things such as ornaments.
 Most of these were later created by Ki-su Kim.